 The presence of viruses are detected using polymerase chain reaction (PCR) to test for the genetic material of the virus in the submitted sample.
 When the serotype or lineage of the virus needs to be determined, it can be done using a series of serotype-specific PCR tests or genome sequencing, and can be confirmed by virus neutralisation tests.

 The group also carries out applied research related to the development and validation of new diagnostic assays and vaccines, as well as the epidemiology and control of the exotic non-vesicular viruses within its portfolio.
-The group is integrated within the Vector-borne Viral Diseases Programme and works very closely with the Arbovirus Molecular Research Group, African Swine Fever Virus Group, Orbivirus Immunology Group and the Entomology Group.
+The group works very closely with the African Swine Fever Virus Group, Orbivirus Research Group, Large DNA Viruses Group and the Entomology Group.

 As part of its commitment to the EU, FAO and OIE the Non-Vesicular Disease Reference Laboratory group organises scientific and technical training.
 Each year the Non-Vesicular Disease Reference Laboratories run a training course allowing scientists to improve their knowledge of exotic virus diseases and provide training in the principles and applications of more modern biotechnology (and thus extend their laboratory’s diagnostic capabilities).